Beware of Charity Donation Scams

 Stay vigilant and don’t get caught in their traps with some of these tips from the Federal Trade Commission.
 Watch out for any solicitor who shows signs of these types of behavior:

 - Refuses to provide detailed information about its identity, mission, costs, and how the donation will be used.

 - Won’t provide proof that a contribution is tax deductible.

 - Uses a name that closely resembles that of a better-known, reputable organization.

-- Thanks you for a pledge you don’t remember making.
+- Will send a thank you card for a pledge you don’t remember making.